AV200 Setup and User Guide

 .

-An Administrator must be set and confirmed.
+An Administrator password must be set and confirmed.
 The wizard will not allow a blank password for Administrator and setup cannot proceed without setting one.

 .